fhroland/unix_v4/README.md

     ```

 ### 4. Building the Driver Library (`lib2`)
 Now we repeat the process for the device drivers located in the `dmr` directory.
-These files handle the communication with the hardware, such as the disk drives and the console.
+These modules handle the communication with the hardware, such as the disk drives and the console.

 1. **Navigate to the directory:**
     ```text